 Only people who become unemployed through no fault of their own may qualify for unemployment insurance benefits.
-If you are unemployed due to a reason other than lack of work, a claims examiner will conduct a fact-finding interview to determine whether you are eligible for unemployment insurance benefits.
+If you are unemployed due to a reason other than lack of work, a claims examiner will conduct a fact-finding interview either by phone or email to determine whether you are eligible for unemployment insurance benefits.
 Your employer may be invited to participate.
 The claims examiner will review the facts that you and your employer(s) provide, and determine your eligibility based on the law.